 There’s another, significant difference: a creditor who holds one of these claims has to act, promptly, to except his claim from discharge.

-But unlike the other exceptions to the scope of the discharge, the creditor has the burden of filing a timely challenge to the discharge of its debt.
+The creditor has to file a timely challenge to the discharge of its debt.

 Fraud is first